SolutionGuidance/psm/INSTALL.md

    If you have a previous build deployed already, you can replace the deployment in the UI or add the `--force` switch after `deploy`.

+1. To check that the app is running, navigate to http://localhost:8080/cms/login.
+You should see a login screen.